nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 When we click on the button "Connect", we can fill in the password with "secret" and move on.

-We can now rerun the system tests and watch it interacting with the web browser via the VNC client:
+We can now rerun the system tests and watch the test execution in the browser:

 ```shell
 docker-compose run web bin/rails test:system